pizzyander/EMAIL-SPAM-HAM-CLASSIFICATION/README.md

 This is a simple email classification Flask app trained on Logistic Regression.
 The trained model takes an email text as an input and classification is done to identify spam and ham emails.

 ### MOTIVATION
-I began my python language learning sessions in june 2023, i was busy learning different parts of python only to end up forgetting because i was not applying the knowledge.
-This is a remedy to that Challenge.
+I began my python language learning sessions in june 2023, i was busy learning different parts of python only to end up forgetting because i was not applying the knowledge and this project is a remedy to that Challenge.
+I watched a couple of youtube videos and did some research on Chatgpt.
 This is my first Machine learning Project and I just came to the realization that i can do a lot with the knowledge that i've been accumulating. let's get to it.

 ### TECHNICAL ASPECT